-A new expedition through Mauritania, an itinerary which is the outcome of many years of research in the Sahara.
-After a transfer from Nouakchott, the 4×4 expedition starts in Chinguetti, one of the most well conserved oases in the whole Sahara.
+A new expedition through Mauritania, an itinerary which is the outcome of many years of research in this part of Sahara.
+The itinerary starts in Nouakchott, the capital and continues for a brief visit to the highlights in Chinguetti and Ouadane.
+Chinguetti has a magical atmosphere, one of the most well conserved oasis in the whole Sahara.

-An “out of any track” exploration to try to spot Aouelloul crater, created by the impact of large meteorite more than tree millions of years ago, we drive to Ouadane, founded “just” in 1147 of our era.
-It is the remotest oasis in Mauritania, the western outpost before the total emptiness… Where we will continue.
+Ouadane was founded “just” in 1147 of our era.
+It is the remotest oasis in Mauritania and the western outpost before the total emptiness… Where we will continue.

 Day 1: ARRIVAL IN MAURITANIA

 Arrival in Nouakchott.
 Transfer and overnight at hotel Azalai, four stars, international standards.

 Day 2: ATAR

 After the visit of the interesting Nouakchott museum that display costumes and archeological object from all the country will star a day of scenic drive north.
 The first part will be in a spectacular a landscape of dunes to reach finally the region of Adrar mountain and the town of Atar in the evening.

 Dinner and overnight Hotel Etoile du Nord or similar comfortable self contain air-conditioned rooms.

 Drive to Chinguetti and Ouadane.
 Chinguetti is an ancient caravan terminal and an important trading point between North and Black Africa.